afsc-assessments/ebswp_2023/doc/EBSpollock.md

-Bottom-trawl survey selectivity (Fig. \ref{fig:mod_bts_sel}) and fits to the pollock biomass index indicate that the model predicts fewer pollock than observed in the 2014 and 2015 survey but slightly more than observed in the since then (Fig. \ref{fig:mod_bts_biom}).
+Bottom-trawl survey selectivity (Fig. \ref{fig:mod_bts_sel}) and fits to the pollock biomass index indicate that the model predicts fewer pollock than observed in the 2014 and 2015 survey but slightly more than observed in the years since then (Fig. \ref{fig:mod_bts_biom}).
 The pattern of bottom trawl survey age composition data in recent years shows a decline in the abundance of older pollock since 2011.
 The 2006 year-class observations are below model expectations in 2012 and 2013.
 This is partly due to the fact that in 2010 the survey estimates are greater than the model predictions (Fig. \ref{fig:mod_bts_age}).
-The model predicted much higher proportions of age 6 (2012 year class) than observed in the 2018 survey data whereas the expectations of 5-year old pollock was much lower than observations (both surveys indicated that the 2013 year class was more abundant than the 2012 year-class).
+The model predicted much higher proportions of age 6 (2012 year class) than observed in the 2018 survey data whereas the expectations of 5-year old pollock were much lower than observations (both surveys indicated that the 2013 year class was more abundant than the 2012 year-class).

-The fit to the ATS biomass index survey generally falls within the confidence bounds of the survey sampling distributions (here assumed to have an average CV of 25\%) with a reasonable pattern of residuals (Fig. \ref{fig:mod_ats_biom}).
+The fit to the ATS biomass index survey generally falls within the confidence bounds of the survey sampling distributions (here assumed to have an average CV of 20\%) with a reasonable pattern of residuals (Fig. \ref{fig:mod_ats_biom}).
 The AT age compositions consistently track large year classes through the population and the model fits these patterns reasonably well (Fig. \ref{fig:mod_ats_age}).